Tom Brokaw cancels commencement speech amid allegations

 FAIRFIELD, Conn. – A Connecticut university says former news anchor Tom Brokaw has withdrawn as commencement speaker after facing allegations of sexual harassment.

-The Hartford Courant reports Sacred Heart University announced the cancellation Friday.
+Sacred Heart University says Brokaw notified school officials of the cancellation Friday.

-University president John Petillo says Brokaw didn't want to district from students and families, "given the events in the news."
+University president John Petillo says he respects and agrees with Brokaw's decision to keep the focus on students at the May 13 ceremony.

 A woman who worked as a war correspondent for NBC News told Variety and The Washington Post that Brokaw groped her and tried to forcibly kiss her in the 1990s.